oppongbaah/cancer_cell_deformation/docs/training.md

 | Recall | 0.3880 |
 | Accuracy | 0.9857 |

 **Diagnosis:** The model learned to predict mostly background.
-Cancer cells occupy roughly 0.18% of each 256×256 frame (~118 pixels out of 65,536), giving a ~550:1 background-to-cell pixel ratio.
+SKBR3 cells occupy roughly 0.18% of each 256×256 frame (~118 pixels out of 65,536), giving a ~550:1 background-to-cell pixel ratio.
 Without compensation, the BCE loss is dominated by background pixels — achieving near-zero loss simply by ignoring the cell.
 High accuracy (0.985) is misleading here: it reflects correct background prediction, not cell segmentation.
 Low precision (0.05) combined with moderate recall (0.39) indicates the model was guessing large regions that partially overlapped the cell.

 ---